CoalMineSoftware/jStately/README.md

 `StateGraph`s made up primarily of `State`s and `Transition`s, implementing
 methods for events like entering a state, exiting a state or following a transition. jStately relies heavily on interfaces but also provides sensible default implementations.
-For example, a user could implementation a `Transition` that determines whether it is valid for a given input based on arbitrary business logic.
+For example, a user could implement a `Transition` that determines whether it is valid for a given input based on arbitrary business logic.
 But the provided `EqualityTransition` implementation will appeal to users whose transitions are based simply on whether an input is equal to a particular expected value.

-Although jStately does not aim to implement a particular formal definition of a state machine, many common features are present.
+Although jStately does not aim to implement a particular defintion of a state machine, features from common definitions are present.
 For example, a `CompositeState` defines a collection of states and/or nested `CompositeState`s, similar to hierarchical nested states in UML.
 Composite states can have their own entry and exit behavior, as well as